Playing Lean 2

 - Swiss Startup Factory

 - Swiss Startup Association

 - Norwegian University of Life Sciences

-Alexander Osterwalder, inventor of the ‘Business Model Canvas’ and one of the great minds of ‘Lean Startup’ is helping to create Playing Lean 2.
+Alexander Osterwalder (left), inventor of ‘Business Model Canvas’ & ‘Value Proposition Canvas’ and is considered as one of the great minds of ‘Lean Startup’.
+Dan Toma (right), Corporate Innovation Expert and Co-Author of award winning book ‘the Corporate Entrepreneur’.
+Both have helped create Playing Lean 2.